 In addition to benefiting from advanced user interfaces and inherently secure underlying technology, many users are also simply reluctant to give up their long-held fax workflows.

 In fact, recent IDC data shows that 82 percent of employees across 200 large companies sent the same number, or even more fax messages in 2017 than they did the previous year.
-Another survey of more than 1,500 corporate professionals found that 89 percent still use fax on a decently regular basis.
+Another survey of more than 1,500 corporate professionals found that 89 percent still use fax solutions for business on a decently regular basis.

 And this isn’t unique to the U.S. – a study involving more than 500 German companies found that as many as 77 percent still use fax “often” or “very often” both inside and outside of the business.
 Particularly within smaller businesses, keeping fax in place is simply the easiest and most cost-efficient option, especially when the company’s partners and suppliers are still using fax as well.